GDPR: The Right of Access

 Ensure you have a standard process to efficiently check all relevant systems and liaise with other departments.
 A SAR covers most computerised personal data you hold (including archives and backups) and some paper records (where these are held in a systematic and structure format).
 Email systems will need to be checked for emails pertaining to the individual (where they are referenced by name or are identifiable).

-Do you need to include deleted records?
+[Update] Do you need to include deleted records?
 The ICO’s view in its detailed Right of Access Guidance (published Oct 2020) is “Information is ‘deleted’ when you try to permanently discard it and you have no intention of ever trying to access it again.
-The ICO’s view is that, if you delete personal data you hold in electronic form by removing it (as far as possible) from your computer systems, the fact that technical expertise might enable it to be recreated does not meet you must go to such efforts to reponse to a SAR”.
-Also, see the ICO’s updated guidance on the Right of Access
+The ICO’s view is that, if you delete personal data you hold in electronic form by removing it (as far as possible) from your computer systems, the fact that expensive technical expertise might enable you to recreate it does not mean you must go to such efforts to respond to a SAR.”

 Review the information